 What to choose

 Personally, I would prefer a USB 3.0 or eSATA unit if the computer is equipped with a USB 3.0 or eSATA port.
 This allows for higher data throughput which would be important if you are moving a lot of data at once.
-If you are doing small incremental data transfers, you could get by with a USB 2.0 hard disk.
+If you are doing small incremental data transfers, you could get by with a USB 2.0 hard disk at the time this article was initially created.

 Most small USB hard disks run off the host computer’s power rather than a separate power supply.
 The same doesn’t hold true for eSATA hard disks because the eSATA interface doesn’t pass power from the host computer to the drive.
 That situation can avoid the need to carry extra power cords or adaptors if you want to use an external hard disk.